troyth/ooo/NOTES Harman.md

 > If all relations are on the same footing, and all relations are equally inept at exhausting the depths of their terms, then an intermediate form of contact between things must be possible.
 This contact can only take a _sensual_ form, since it can only encounter translated or distorted versions of other objects.
 (120)

+> While it is true that a real object arises from a descending chain of countless smaller components, it does not follow that it must also enter further relations as a component of larger objects.
+(122)

 Objects have relations in two axes: vertical and horizontal.
 Vertical relations are those component pieces that make up a real object.
 Horizontal relations are relations to other objects in the world, and are thus reserved only for sensual objects.

 __Real objects only have vertical relations.
 Sensual objects only have horizontal relations.__